Heritage Victoria

-Heritage Victoria is a branch of the Victorian Department of Transport and Planning in Melbourne, Australia.
+Heritage Victoria is a branch of the Department of Transport and Planning in Victoria, Australia.
 It is the regulator responsible for administering the Heritage Act 2017.
-The Heritage Act provides for the protection and conservation of the cultural heritage of Victoria and establishes the Victorian Heritage Register and Heritage Inventory.
+The Heritage Act provides for the protection and conservation of the cultural heritage of Victoria and establishes the Victorian Heritage Register and Victorian Heritage Inventory.
 The Register is a list of places and objects which are of significance to the State of Victoria.
 The Inventory is a list of known historical archaeological sites.
 Both statutory lists can be searched via the Victorian Heritage Database.

 Functions

 Heritage Victoria is responsible for the most important historic heritage sites in Victoria.
 This includes state significant heritage places, historical archaeological sites, and shipwrecks.